EQUIPMENT AND INKS

 Protect your dye sublimation paper from moisture absorption particularly during colder seasons or if you work in a area with little or no heating.
 As a preventative measure, store your paper in a dry place in a sealed container or resealable bag.
 If you think your paper may have some moisture in it just lay the paper on the base of your press for a few seconds.
 Do not press it; just expose it to the warmth.
 The heat radiating from the press should help evaporate most of the moisture.

 Hard items such as MDF, wood and ceramics will retain moisture so it is always a good idea to give them a quick prepress to remove any excessive moisture particularly during the colder, damper seasons.
 10 seconds under the heat press will usually be sufficient but if you see a lot of moisture coming out give them a little longer.
-Note that if you use a Teflon cover sheet that this can push the moisture back into the imprintable, you will find that some plain paper is a better option.
+Note that if you use a Teflon/PTFE cover sheet that this can push the moisture back into the imprintable, you may find that our pressing paper is a better option.

 My colours are light/uneven or the image appears blurred

 Read through the guidelines above on moisture.
 Check that you printed on the correct side of the paper - for our True Pix paper the print side is the bright white side of the paper.